8 things you need to know about Bowen therapy

 Unlike some other approaches, the Bowen technique focuses on you as a whole person, rather than looking to treat a single pain or condition.
 During a typical 45 to 60 minute session, your Bowen therapist will use pressure and gentle rolling movements over different parts of your body to encourage it to repair and reset itself.

 While experts still aren’t quite sure how or why it works, research into Bowen therapy by the University of Lancaster found that 70% of volunteers with a frozen shoulder gained full mobility after undertaking a series of Bowen therapy sessions.
 100% of participants reported better mobility with daily activities and overall lower levels of pain.

-Many who have experienced this form of complementary treatment have found it can help:
+Many who have experienced this form of holistic treatment have found it can help:

 - reduce neck shoulder and back pain